 Southern California is full of fantastic movie locations you can explore.
 I have written about some of my favorite ones in LA here, but it is not often that you get to combine a beautiful 5-mile hike with the added fun of seeing a filming location for the top watched TV finale of all time, MASH.
 Now I will fully admit that it was a little before my time, and I haven’t seen more than an episode or two.
 So for people who are fans, I am sure this would be more exciting.
 However, it was fun for me as well as it was in excellent condition and was in the middle of a beautiful Malibu canyon, here is all of the info.
+Update 2021: Most of this is still here, even after the fire.
+I will provide updates to anything that is different in bold below.

 - $12 to park in the state park